AndrewVos/pj/README.md

 Configuration management for localhost

-WARNING: only works with Arch Linux for now.

 ## What is this?

 When you run ```pj apply``` we sync your configuration to your system,